NVIDIA/DIGITS/README.md

     % cd digits
     % sudo apt-get install graphviz gunicorn
     % for req in $(cat requirements.txt); do sudo pip install $req; done

+Again if on MacOS with homebrew, replace the last two lines as follows:

+    $ brew install graphviz
+    $ pip install gunicorn
+    $ for req in $(cat requirements.txt); do pip install $req; done

 # Starting the server